 Biking through paths

 There are lots of cycling paths in Canberra.
 One famous path that people love to go is along Lake Burley Griffin.
-It has a distance of 35 kilometers and a pretty good place to strengthen those leg muscles.
+It has a distance of 35 kilometres and a pretty good place to strengthen those leg muscles.
 If you want a view with mostly trees and lush greenery, hop on a bike and try out the trail at Stromlo Forest Park.
-It’s a whopping 50 kilometer-path but the beautiful view takes the breath away.
+It’s a whopping 50 kilometre-path but the beautiful view takes the breath away.

 Horseback riding fun

 Check out the outskirts of this city by trying horseback riding.
 People of all ages and levels can go to Burnelee Excursions on Horseback and take a two-hour ride either in the morning or afternoon.
 Some may opt to enjoy a whole day ride to experience the country life of Canberra.

 If you want a top-view of the Parliament House, why not ride a hot air balloon over the city?
 Try visiting during the Canberra Balloon Spectacular and see a lot of hot air balloons flying around Canberra.
 Experience the view from above and enjoy the city’s amazing beauty through the clouds.

 Getting wet through the rushing rapids is one way to have a one-of-a-kind Canberran experience.
 Head to the Murrumbidgee River and try river rafting.
 An experienced tour guide will guide you along the whitewater thrills plus showing you some beautiful Australian scenery along the way.
 For nature lovers, there are some endemic species of wildlife spotted as you raft through the rapids.

 Aside from an action-packed day, having a close encounter with Canberra’s wildlife is also amazing.
 Interactive tours are offered at the National Zoo and Aquarium in which you can feed lions and tigers, or even pat the nose of giraffes.

 Kayaking in the peaceful lakes